scottbenton/Iron-Fellowship_and_Crew-Link/README.md

 ### Future Changes

 There is more to come for the Iron Fellowship.
-Note keeping, NPCs, Combat Tracking, and Oracle tables are on the backlog.
+Note keeping, NPCs, Combat Tracking, and Oracle tables are on the backlog, which you can view [here](https://github.com/users/scottbenton/projects/5).
+To suggest changes and give feedback, you can chime in on existing issues or create new ones [here](https://github.com/scottbenton/Iron-Fellowship/issues).
 Keep checking back!

+## Thanks

+Thank you to...

+- Everyone who has contributed code to Iron Fellowship
+- GCoulby for creating [Ironsworn Companion](https://github.com/gcoulby/IronswornCompanion), and allowing me picks his brain, use his code, and steal assets to use in this app
+- RSek for creating [Datasworn](https://github.com/rsek/datasworn), which this project uses

 ## Development